What is Suspension Training?

 Suspension training accommodates variations in movement angles and planes of motion.
 Suspension training displaces the center of gravity, which activates the core musculature during every exercise.
 Suspension training accommodates variations in movement angles and planes of motion.

 - Change your body angle: the steeper the angle, the greater the resistance

-- Change starting position: moving towards or away from neutral will make the exercise easier or harder
+- Change the starting position: moving towards or away from neutral will make the exercise easier or harder

-- Change the base of support: move your feet apart, together, offset to add or decrease intensity
+- Change the base of support: move your feet apart, together, offset to add or decrease the intensity

 Timed Sets vs. Rep-based Sets

 Instead of traditional rep-based sets, try working out on the suspension trainers using timed sets, performing as many repetitions as you can in the time allotted.
 Monitoring reps within a set time period is a great way to measure your improvements.